chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.terminal

-Contribute a terminal profile to VS Code, allowing extensions to handle the creation of the profiles.
+Contribute a terminal profile to Baosky, allowing 插件 to handle the creation of the profiles.
 When defined, the profile should appear when creating the terminal profile

 ```json
 {